sundavidsh/David-Sun-Weiwei/index.md

 ***
 My research and professional area is market access, market surveillance and competitive strategy.

-Currently I am pursuing MBA program in Shanghai International Studies University, and managing a technical service team in a leading firm of testing, inspection and certification.
+Academic background: Student of MBA in Shanghai International Studies University

+Professional background: Technical service team leader in a leading firm of testing, inspection and certification.

-I am technical thinktank member of the firm, also participated in Zhejiang provencial and Alibaba platform standard committee, published white papers of household cleaning appliances, hosted trainings and e-commerce online show regarding safty and performance of household products in China.
+I am thinktank member of the firm, also participated in Zhejiang provencial and Alibaba platform standard committee, published white papers of household cleaning appliances, hosted trainings and e-commerce online show regarding safty and performance of household products in China.

 ***